-Courses that count in the PKSE major quality point average (MQPA):
+Courses that count in the Special Education with Elementary Education major quality point average (MQPA):

 All courses with "EDUC" and "SEDU" prefixes; PSYC 102 and 209.
 A minimum MQPA of 2.00 is required to graduate.
 The minimum QPAs to be certified are 3.00 for the cumulative CQPA and 2.75 for the MQPA.